veryshiny/Deduper-veryshiny/Pseudocode.md

 # **Pseudocode** :round_pushpin:

 ## Step 1 : Sorting the files

-We need to sort the files such that all the chromosomes are grouped together and then they're sorted by UMI.
+Output the header lines (referred to as title lines in pseudocode) from the input file into our actual output file / or a temporary file .
+Then, we need to sort the files such that all the chromosomes are grouped together and then they're sorted by UMI.

 Two ways we could do this: